shushtain/spectrolite.nvim/README.md

 ## Contributing

-- I'm not sure I can handle more Lua for now.
+I'm not sure I can handle more Lua for now.
-- Just make a flawless version for me to switch to.
+Just make a flawless version for me to switch to.

-- Are you ready to DeepSeek for you life?
+> Are you ready to DeepSeek for your life?
-- Good luck!
+> Good luck!
 And **don't** fork it up!